ylxmf2005/Banquet-Management-System/README.md

 Since the Oracle database provided by the PolyU can only be accessed on the campus network, I have set up my own Oracle server.
 The server login are already provided in the code, which can be used directly.

 ### DAO
-Author: Ethan Lee
+Author: Ethan Lee & Hansong Sun

 ### BMSServer
 Author: Ethan Lee

 ### Frontend
-Author: Ethan Lee
+Author: Ethan Lee & Hansong Sun

 Plan to use react.